A Theoretical Framework for Auxiliary-Loss-Free Load Balancing of Sparse Mixture-of-Experts in Large-Scale AI Models: A Primal-Dual Framework for Optimal Load Balancing

 \section{A Primal-Dual Framework for Optimal Load Balancing}

-We establish a rigorous mathematical framework to understand existing load balancing heuristics, particularly the DeepSeek ALF-LB method.
-In the remainder of the paper, for simplicity, we will refer to the normalized affinity scores $\gamma_{ik}$ as the ``affinity scores'' and adopt the convention of using them both for routing and aggregation.
+Now, we establish a rigorous mathematical framework auxiliary-loss-free load balancing heuristics for s-MoE layers and, in particular, DeepSeek's ALF-LB method \citep{wang2024auxiliary}.
+In the remainder of the paper, for simplicity, we will refer to the normalized affinity scores $\gamma_{ik}$ (Equation \ref{eq:affinity}) as the ``affinity scores'' and adopt the convention of using them both for routing and aggregation.